ddellacosta/oauth2-client/README.md

 * [oauthentic](2) - OAuth2 client
 * [oauth-clj](3) - supports OAuth v1 and v2 apparently - seems more up-to-date than some of the other libs
 * [clj-oauth](4) - supports OAuth v1
-* [friend-oauth2](5) - for integration with Friend, should technically be considered a OpenID connect implementation, (will use) uses this lib under the hood
+* [friend-oauth2](5) - for integration with Friend, should technically be considered a OpenID connect implementation, no longer actively maintained
 * [clauth](6) - go-to for implementing a provider, don't believe it works as a client
 * [qarth](7) - more comprehensive library for doing Friend-based OAuth2 as well as sans-Friend OAuth2 requests.
 Offers a bunch of pre-defined helpers for the most popular services like Google, FB, etc.